The Ultimutt Labrador Handbook

 Quirks of a Labrador Puppy

 Any owner of a Labrador will surely know of their love for chewing, as well as their high energy levels.
 From puppy months and beyond, chew toys are a must to avoid losing a pair of slippers each week.
 Being strict on a Labrador puppy from a young age will pay dividends later on.
 Whilst they will chew, particularly to negate teething discomfort, they can be taught to do this on toys without chewing their way through your home!
 Furthermore, Labrador’s are strong dogs.
-Ensuring they exhibit obedience from their youth will teach them to behave when they’re walked on a lead.
+Ensuring they are well trained, from a young age, will make lead walking and recall whilst exercising much easier.

 Quirks of a Labrador Adult